Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `bool` - Returns true if the object can currently be dropped and returns false if it is not currently possible to drop.
+   * `bool` - Returns `true` if the Interactable Object can currently be dropped, returns `false` if it is not currently possible to drop.

-The IsDroppable method returns whether the object can be dropped or not in it's current situation.
+The IsDroppable method returns whether the Interactable Object can be dropped or not in it's current situation.

 #### IsSwappable/0